Veterans Songs

 Veterans Songs is the first studio album by the American Indian drum group Lakota Thunder.
 Recorded in Bismarck, North Dakota, Veterans Songs is meant to "honor warriors from the past to the present."
 The liner notes include a quote from Sitting Bull: "I was never the aggressor, I only fought to protect the children."

+It was nominated for the first Grammy for Best Native American Music Album, in 2001.
+It won Best Historical Recording at the Native American Music Awards.